Half marathon age grading

 For many masters runners, age grading makes the sport feel fairer.
 You may not be running the raw times you ran ten or twenty years ago, but your age-graded result may show that the performance is still strong.

 That can be motivating.
 It gives you a way to keep racing seriously without pretending age has no effect.
+The practical next step is to calculate one recent half marathon, then compare future halves by the same age-grading method rather than by memory alone.

 Sources